Winkie (novel)

-Winkie is the 2006 first novel of author Clifford Chase.
+Winkie is a 2006 allegorical novel by Clifford Chase about a sentient teddy bear who is accused of terrorism.

 Plot

-Winkie is the story of a teddy bear of the same name who was accused and imprisoned for over nine thousand charges including terrorism, sodomy, witchcraft, treason and others.

 Winkie is a teddy bear miraculously given life and freedom of movement and speech.
 In the novel, Winkie's gender transforms, from being a 'she' to a 'he,' as he is passed on to different children.
 He is first called "Marie" in the hands of Ruth, his first owner.
 By then Marie was just a toy, albeit already having consciousness and feelings.
 Marie is then passed on to Ruth's fifth children.
 In the ownership of Clifford Chase, the youngest of Ruth's children and named after the author, Marie is then changed into a boy.
 He was called "Winkie" from then on.
 However, when Cliff, like the previous owners, abandons and ignores Winkie upon growing up, Winkie feels betrayed, and altogether alone, for he knows that there will be no one left to 'hug' him any more.
 He is left sitting on the shelf above Cliff's dresser for years until given the gift of life by some mysterious and unexplainable force.

 Winkie then decides to go out into the world, to get away from the humans that betrayed him.
 He shatters the bedroom window with a book, and climbing out onto the tree outside, is able to fulfill the first of his three wishes: freedom.
 He continues to fulfill the other two, with nothing else to do.
 Noticing some brown pods underneath a tree, Winkie eats them, fulfilling his second wish.
 After eating, he then proceeds to defecate, "doo-doo" as he calls it – his third wish.
 Winkie then goes to the other lawns of the neighborhood, making his "special mark."

 On his twenty-fifth lawn, Winkie meets an old woman.
 Here he is torn between accepting the sweet croons of the woman and turning his back on her.
 Anger boiling inside him, he chooses the latter, scaring the woman away as he yelps "Heenh!
 Heenh!
 Heenh!"
 He then decides to go to the forest, trying to distract himself and forget the encounter with the old woman.
 After two days of walking and crawling, he arrives.
 Here he eats more berries.
 He falls asleep on a rock, only to be wakened by an excruciating pain in his stomach.
 Rolling over and over, Winkie feels as if his seams will burst open, only to find that the pain is intensifying.
 At its peak, however, it disappears.
 Thinking that the stomachache was brought by the berries he ate the night before, he turns to look at the terrible mess he made, only to find that, instead of "doo-doo," there was a baby "Winkie".